brunoqueiroz2011/CoffeeTips_v2/README.md

 ## Instalation

 ### System Requirements
-    The only dependencies of the framework are Node.js and npm.

-    Ensure your versions of those tools match the following criteria:

-    Node.js >= 8.0.0

-    npm >= 3.0.0
+#### Composer
+    Execute the following command to get the latest version of the package:

+		composer require prettus/l5-repository

-### Installing AdonisJs
+### Installing Laravel
-#### Via AdonisJs CLI
+#### Via Laravel CLI
-AdonisJs CLI is a command line tool to help you install AdonisJs.
+Laravel utilizes Composer to manage its dependencies.
+So, before using Laravel, make sure you have Composer installed on your machine.

-Install it globally via npm like so:
+Install it globally via composer like so:

-    npm i -g @adonisjs/cli
+		composer global require laravel/installer

 ### Serving the application
 Once the installation process has completed, you can cd into your new application directory and run the following command to start the HTTP Server:

-    adonis serve --dev
+    php artisan serve